An introduction to health economics: how should we finance and organize our health care systems

 Assessment procedure

-• Participants must attend at least 80% of the course;
+• Attend at least 80% of the course;

 Format description